Everything You Need to Know About Mezcal

 How is Mezcal Made?

 Mezcal is made by roasting agave in large pits lined with lava rocks.
 A wood fire burns in the bottom of the pit, which heats the rocks.
 Once the fire burns out, the roasters fill the pit with the piña, the heart of the agave.
 Afterward, they bury piñas in the earth and roast them for several days.
 This slow baking process atop the charcoal gives mezcal its characteristic smoky flavor.
 (In contrast, when making tequila, they steam the piñas.)
-After being freshly dug from their pit, then the cooked piñas are crushed the juice is fermented.
-Finally, they distill the spirit in clay pots or copper stills and sometimes age it in oak barrels before bottling.
+After being freshly dug from their pit, the cooked piñas are crushed and the juice is fermented.
+Finally, the roasters distill the spirit in clay pots or copper stills and sometimes age it in oak barrels before bottling.

 Our Favorite Mezcals